justsml/dans-blog/content/posts/2023-08-13--mastering-functional-pipelines-passing-state/index.md

 - Good use of a closure!
 Passing in `userId` & `products` once!
 - Consistent argument naming.
 - Relatively effective & succinct composition of 4 key functions for checkout.
-- “Free” error flow control.
+- "Free" error flow control.
 (Errors bubble up from any nested functions, rejecting on the Promise returned by `checkout()`.)

 ### Cons